Translated from Russian by Eugenia Konoreva.

-Countertransference is suspected of introducing into analysis unnecessary hesitations, personal favors, and preferences, which were never verified experimentally.
-(It is not that everything in the analysis could be confirmed experimentally, but certain solid analytical observations suggest that something really happens in the subject's psyche.)
-Nothing similar to countertransference could be found in the analyst's psyche unless it is a case of extreme unpreparedness or what Freud called 'wild analysis.
+Countertransference is suspected of introducing into analysis unnecessary hesitations, personal favors, preferences, which was never verified experimentally.
+(It is not that everything in analysis could be confirmed experimentally, but certain solid analytical observations suggest that something really happens in the subject's psyche.)
+Nothing similar to countertransference could be found in analyst's psyche, unless it is a case of extreme unpreparedness or what Freud called 'wild analysis'.

 - Today some Western researchers discuss the so-called invention of hysteria.
 If I understood you correctly, the main thing that Freud problematizes in the event you mention is not even the hysteric’s own speech, but the sexual desire that the doctor has for her.

 - Freud managed to notice that the doctor indulges in a specific form of genital jouissance from the hysteric.
 At the time, this was a progressive remark that could have been welcomed by feminist communities, for example.
 But Freud does this in order to represent in the best way the object given by the hysteric.
 That is, he points not so much to the fact that the doctor is abusing the hysteric (although that was striking), but to the fact that the doctor remains indifferent to the hysteric’s object which she wants to present as a gift to the genital man.

 That is, in relation to the hysteric patient the peculiarity of the position of the genital doctor who is used to more somatic cases (that is, he deals with neurology, but not with the unconscious) is that like any genital man he simply does not notice her gift, being ostensibly unable to appreciate it.
 This discovery is the merit of Freud.